austinlsn/MilliQanSim-UNL-edits/README.md

 # MilliQanSim-UNL-edits
 edits made / extra files I added to the MilliQanSim Geant4 repository.
 Additions are specific to the NaI+PMT from the UNL HEP lab, Summer 2022.

 When I mention "stage", I am referring to the files which are directly called and active whenever the simulation is run.
-Specifically, _MilliQan.cc, src/mqDetectorConstruction.cc, mqShieldingPhysics.cc_, etc. These are the files which are called, and every file ending with _.cc.'something'_ is some variation which must first be copied over to its respective stage file before running the Sim.
+Specifically, _MilliQan.cc, src/mqDetectorConstruction.cc, src/mqShieldingPhysics.cc_, etc. These are the files which are called, and every file ending with _.cc.'something'_ is some variation which must first be copied over to its respective stage file before running the Sim.

 --------